MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemField.md

 Get-VSTeamWorkItemfield -ProcessTemplate Scrum5 --WorkItemType  Change
 ```

-Returns the fields in "Change" WorkItems in the custom process templated named "Scrum5"
+Returns the fields in "Change" WorkItems in the custom Process Template named "Scrum5"

 ### Example 3
 ```powershell
 Get-VSTeamWorkItemfield * | Group-Object -property Name  -NoElement  | Sort-Object count
 ```

-Gets the fields for all WorkItem types in the current project's template and produces count show how frequently they are used.
+Gets the fields for all WorkItem types in the current Project's template and produces a count to show how frequently they are used.

 ## PARAMETERS

 ### -ProcessTemplate
-The name of the process template holding the WorkItem type(s) of interest
+The name of the Process Template holding the WorkItem type(s) of interest

 ```yaml
 Type: Object